 The day BGO will use the Standard Policy.

+Click to Update: For APAC, This section should be updated for CR and Installation Jobs.
+These jobs are emergency for GE APAC and once the task is created in Click Software, Engineer should be fixed for this activity within “Creation time + 4 Hours”.

+For PM and FMI Jobs, Task is already there in Click Software, the appointment would be booked later by CSC Agent using SDT Appointment Booking Tool later.
+These tasks can be optimized once the Appointment details are present.
+Otherwise these tasks should not be scheduled to any Engineer it should remain in New Task Status

 When looking to schedule a task when a schedule already exists, it is not enough to just try and fit the task into an existing empty slot in the schedule.
 This is because the newly arriving task may be of higher priority than the tasks already scheduled.
 In addition, any new task, if put together with the previously scheduled tasks, creates a slightly different “picture” (e.g. the new task may be closer to an existing task than another already scheduled task) and may therefore result in a different schedule which is more optimal.